Opswatch/Resume/resume.md

 ## Opswatch
 ## Owner and founder
   __August 2010 - present__
 Responsible for providing managed IT and security services to small businesses in London.
 Supported a 30 user small business hardware refresh
 Created 30 user domain including exchange server
 Initiated a POC for a virtual environment using esxi
-Migrated from AVG antivirus to Vipre antivirus Provided active directory and exchange support for 30 user small business Provided server monitoring and support
+Migrated from AVG antivirus to Vipre antivirus

 ## Teletech
 ## Lvl 3 Helpdesk technician